sktime/sktime/docs/source/get_involved/governance.rst

      - Lazy consensus
    * - Changes to the API design, hard dependencies, or supported versions
      - Lazy consensus, requires a :ref:`steps`
-   * - Changes to sktime's governance (this document and the CoC)
+   * - Changes to sktime's governance rules (this document)
+     - No lazy consensus, requires a :ref:`steps`, requires additional approval by CC member
+   * - Changes to sktime's code of conduct
-     - No lazy consensus, requires at least two approvals by core-developers
+     - No lazy consensus, requires a :ref:`steps`, requires additional approval by CoC committee member
    * - Appointment
      - Directly starts with voting (stage 2)